The Bronze Age

 - The Bronze Age in Britain lasted approximately 1,700 years.

 - The Beaker people may have introduced beer drinking into Britain.

 Look through the gallery and see if you can spot the following:

-- A recreation of a Bronze Age British roundhouse
+- 'Flag Fen', a recreation of a Bronze Age British roundhouse

 - Bronze Age daggers